 Search for the ideal northern lights tour in Norway

-In fact, that’s what you’re doing, checking the sun’s weather forecast looking for solar winds.
 Several websites predict the light display and although it’s not an exact science, it does give you a realistic idea of whether you can expect a display over the coming few nights.

-What the lights really look like
+What do the northern lights really look like?

 On a recent cruise to Northern Norway, I met several people who were underwhelmed with what they saw.
-“But did you say that with the naked eye?” was all they would say when they saw our photos.
+“But did you see that with the naked eye?” was all they would say when they saw our photos.

 This isn’t any kind of trick.
 It works exactly the same when photographing any city scene at night with a modern camera.
 Colours and light will always appear more intense on your camera screen than they do through your eyes.